18alantom/bm_exp/README.md

 > Installing Python dependencies have to be run sequentially because all apps on
 > a _Frappe Bench_ share the same python environment.

-## POC
+## Experiment

-This is as of now a proof of concept.
+This is as of now an experiment.
 It may or may not be fleshed out.
-The ideas and implementations I wanted to test out and have been verified are:
+The ideas I wanted to test out were:

 - Concurrent installation of _Frappe Apps_ being possible.
 - Concurrent installation of _Frappe Apps_ taking much lesser time than sequential installation.
 - Multiplexing of output from concurrent installs.
 - Being able to cleanly stop execution if any app install fails.

+The above were tested out but the outcomes didn't have repeatability, check the [Issues](#issues) section for more info.

 Few things I have not yet tested out are: